Six legs: run-swim-run-swim-run-swim!

 The Event policies and management practices ensures high professional standards in the delivery of the Event are maintained, whilst prioritising safety and reducing hazards to swimmers and personnel involved in the Event.

-Refund conditions: Participants must contact the Event organisers more than seven (7) working days prior to the Event date outlining their request to cancel their entry.
+Refund conditions: Participants must contact the Event organisers more than twenty-one (21) working days prior to the Event date outlining their request to cancel their entry.
 Registration fee less 50% will be refunded to cover administration, and bank fees and charges.
-Any Event participant who withdraws from the Event within seven (7) working days of the Event date no refund will be payable.
+Any Event participant who withdraws from the Event within twenty-one (21) working days of the Event date no refund will be payable.
 Dispute Resolution – Event Results and Sportsmanship The Event will ensure that all competitors have access to a fair and equitable process in dealing with grievance and provide an avenue for competitors to affect their final position.

 The policies and procedures to raise a complaint and dispute must be completed as follows: Each complaint/dispute must be submitted in writing to the Race Director within 45min of the event for consideration.
 Each complain/dispute will be dealt with by the Race Director